zeux/microprofile/README.md

 * Labels for adding extra information in the form of strings to regions
 * GPU regions (D3D11/GL) with GPU timestamp synchronization
 * Counters for measuring various global values that change over time
-* Graphing any region in real-time to observe differences over time
+* Graphing any region or counter in real-time to observe differences over time
 * Visualization using in-game UI, a web browser (buit-in server) or an HTML file
 * Low overhead